COPYRIGHT INFORMATION

 level of experience.
 I love sharing stories about communities and the

-people who make them special, but its getting harder to do that
+people who make them special, but it’s getting harder to do that

 as my livelihood continues to get eroded by people wanting me to work